wancj23/Unified-Hierarchical-Signal-Processing-for-UAV-ISAC/README.md

 > [!NOTE]
 > This repository contains the author-developed hierarchical sensing backend.
 NIST ISAC-PLM and the NIST Quasi-Deterministic (QD) channel software are upstream dependencies and are not redistributed here.

+> [!TIP]
+> See the [complete reproducibility and task-specific evaluation protocol](docs/Reproducibility_and_Task_Specific_Evaluation.md) for parameter-selection rules, metric definitions, result-file specifications, and the maximum-unambiguous-velocity clarification.

 <a id="processing-pipeline"></a>

 ## 🌟 Processing Pipeline